fidian/log-viewer/README.md

 * `--poll` - Switch to polling instead of using filesystem events.
 Useful for network mounted drives.
 * `--port=PORT` - Specify a different port for listening.
 * `--quiet` - Suppress log messages.
 Errors are still printed to the screen.

+## Problems?

+* **I used a file glob but Log Viewer is not detecting the newly added files.
+Why not?**

+Most likely, the file glob was expanded by the shell.

+    log-viewer /var/log/nginx/*.log

+This will get expanded by the shell to match any files that exist when the program starts.
+If you want to monitor for new files that are also created, quote the glob expression.

+    log-viewer "/var/log/nginx/*.log"

+By quoting the glob, the shell does not expand the list and will pass the whole string to Log Viewer, which will perform the file matching itself.

+* **How can I get file globs to work?**

+It is most likely that the globs need to be quoted so the shell doesn't interpret them for you.

+    log-viewer *.txt

+This will use the shell to expand `*.txt` into a list of files.
+When new files are created, there won't be any notifications.
+Same for when they are removed.

+    log-viewer "*.txt"

+This is the right way to pass a glob to Log Viewer.

+* **How can I limit many "Ignoring" lines?**

+The messages indicate that files are ignored are important to limit.
+With some globbed paths, Chokidar (the library I used to monitor for file changes) could start recursively tracking all files in all directories under a folder.
+Let's look at an example invocation of Log Viewer.

+    log-viewer "/opt/*/*.log"

+This will recursively search `/opt` for *all files and directories* and track all of them in memory.
+This is a huge memory drain and can cause the process to crash.
+A far better approach is to specify the folders individually so there's no glob on a folder.

+    log-viewer "/opt/application/*.log" "/opt/proxy/*.log" "/opt/database/*.log"

+You could possibly also use shell expansion combined with glob escaping to make the command shorter.

+    log-viewer /opt/{application,opt,database}/\*.log

+With this, the shell will expand the one argument into three paths, resulting into the same command as the previous example.